hygorchristian/hygorchristian/README.md

 - 👨🏻‍💻 I'm currently working as a fullstack engineer at [Bluemond](https://bluemond.com.br)
 - 💡 I'm working as a volunteer in a awesome project for [CheckingIn](https://checkingin.co)
 - 🐶 I have developed a social app to adopt and find lost pets [Findog](https://findog.com.br)
-- 📖 I'm currently learning everything 🤣
+- 📖 I'm currently getting deep into algorithms and problem solving
 - 🏆 2021 Goals: Contribute more to Open Source projects
 - 🎬 I love movies and tv shows, here you can see [all movies and shows](https://movies.hygorchristian.com) I've watched
 - 🤩 Fun fact: I love to draw, cook and play guitar / piano